Inclement Weather Policy

 |WAEB (104.1 FM, 790 AM)||WZZO (95.0 FM)||WMUH (91.7 FM)|

 The College has a very convenient "Weather Hotline" as well.
-The fastest way to learn of the latest weather emergency update for the College is to call the Weather Hotline, (484) 664-6000.
-Public Relations also sends out a message to all students and posts weather updates on the Message Board.
+The fastest way to learn of the latest weather emergency update for the College is to call the Weather Hotline, 484-664-6000.
+The Office of Communications also sends out a message to all students and posts weather updates on the Message Board.
 Should a delayed opening be announced, class schedules will not be rearranged, but will adhere to regular meeting times.

-When inclement weather makes travel difficult, individual classes may be canceled at the faculty member's discretion.
-Faculty members are encouraged to let students know of cancellations via the e-mail features on capstone or blackboard.
+If the College remains open, but inclement weather makes travel difficult, individual classes may be canceled at the faculty member's discretion.
+Faculty members are encouraged to let students know of cancellations via the e-mail features on capstone or canvas.
 Faculty members holding classes on days when some faculty are forced to cancel classes are also encouraged to communicate this electronically to students to reduce phone calls to offices.
 Students are responsible for checking their campus e-mail frequently on such days in order to keep informed about class closings and openings.

 Service Personnel will report to work at their regularly scheduled times during all weather emergencies unless specifically instructed otherwise by their supervisors.